Meleparambil Anveedu: Plot

 Harikrishan is the youngest son of Thiruvikraman Muthallali.
 His brothers Jayakrishnan and Gopikrishan are uneducated and unmarried.
-He wants to earn a good living and so sets forth to a Tamil village as manager of a courier company.
-Hari sees a young Tamil woman named Pavizham who is the daughter of a landlord Pollachi Gounder; the landlord initially is fond of Harikrishnan, but Pavizham's cousin Marimuthu hates him.
-Pavizham and Harikrishnan get to know one another.
-The two fall in love, but her father desires another groom and potentially her cousin Marimuthu and when her father forces her to marry against her will, they elope.
-But they were caught and presented before naattukoottam (panchayat) presided over by Pavizham's father, since he is considered the "nattamai" of the village.
-Finally, out of his love for his daughter, Gounder issues a "theerpu" and presents a thaali (wedding knot) for Harikrishnan to tie around Pavizham's neck as a finalization of marriage between the two.
+Hari wants to earn a good living and sets forth to a Tamil village as a courier company's manager.
+He sees a young Tamil woman named Pavizham who is the daughter of a landlord, Pollachi Gounder.
+The landlord initially is fond of Harikrishnan, but Pavizham's cousin, Marimuthu, hates him.
+Pavizham and Hari get to know one another, and the two fall in love.
+However, her father desires another groom and potentially Marimuthu.
+When her father forces her to marry against her will, Hari and Pavizham elope.
+They are caught and presented before the naattukoottam (panchayat) presided over by Pavizham's father, since he is considered the "nattamai" of the village.
+Finally, out of his love for his daughter, Gounder issues a "theerpu" and presents a thaali (wedding knot) for Hari to tie around Pavizham's neck as a finalization of marriage between the two.

-Hari is afraid of whether or not his parents would agree to their marriage, so he keeps Pavizham undercover as a maid in his home.
+Hari is scared whether his parents will accept their marriage.
+Hence, he keeps Pavizham undercover as a maid in his home.
 When Hari goes away on business, his parents realize that Pavizham is pregnant and decide to dismiss her from her job.
 When Hari returns home, he is forced to reveal that Pavizham is his wife.
-Hari's mother, who likes Pavizham, scolds Hari for keeping his wife as a servant — she and her husband express their willingness to accept Pavizham as their daughter-in-law.
+Hari's mother, who likes Pavizham, scolds Hari for keeping his wife as a servant.
+She and her husband express their willingness to accept Pavizham as their daughter-in-law.